codewind-resources/rogue-cloud/docs/GettingStarted.md

 # Getting Started: Playing Rogue Cloud

 First, select the development environment that you will be playing the game in.
-We highly recommend you play with **Eclipse Codewind**, which is our new container-based microservice-oriented development environment.
+We highly recommend you play with **Eclipse Codewind**, which is our new container-based microservice-oriented development environment, and use Codewind within either **Eclipse** or **Visual Studio Code**

-You may also play using a programmer's text editor (such as VS Code or Atom), or using Eclipse and the IBM Liberty Development Tools.
+You may also play using a programmer's text editor (such as Atom/Sublime), or using Eclipse and the IBM Liberty Development Tools.

 ### A) Install the development environment of your choice.